The Scene In Wessex: The 17th Century In Literature And Drama View over

 Charles arriving at Dover in 1660 to reclaim the throne.
 An old textbook illustration modelled on a painting by the Anglo-American painter of large-scale "history paintings," Benjamin West RA (1738–1820).

 The startling cover of Hobbes's Leviathan, showing the constitutional "body politic" as a crowned and armed giant made up of the bodies of others.
 It addressed many of the political and philosophical issues of the civil-war era, though at first this made the author so unpopular he had to seek official protection.

 The Wounded Cavalier by William Shakespeare Burton, 1855: The many personal tragedies of the Civil War era became a popular theme of later works such as novels, poems, films, and here in this sentimental "narrative" painting in Pre-Raphaelite style.

 The Stuart Dynasty

-Commemorative stamps issued this past year.
+Commemorative stamps issued in 2010.
 (Queen Anne was evidently not included.)